swigof/Bnuuy-Deliverance/README.md

 * Maps can only scroll vertically
 * Maps must have a width of 20 and a height between 19 and 8191 inclusive
   * `camera_y` will always start with a value of 8 or more to buffer one line lower
-* Sprites should be centered horizontally and vertically for hitboxes
+* Sprites should be centered horizontally and vertically on their hitboxes
   * `-pw` and `-ph` in png2asset should be set to the distance from the center to the hitbox edge
   * Hitboxes have a size limit of 30x30 (4 bits for pw/ph)
   * Hitboxes should always remain fully inside the mapped area